knottem/WeatherApi/README.md

 # WeatherAPI

 ## Description
-This is a weather restapi that returns the weather of a city.
+This is a weather restapi that returns the weather of a cityEntity.
 For now, it only returns the temperature for the next few days.
 The api is built using spring boot and fetches from smhi's open api.

 This project is just a side hobby project that I use to learn more about spring boot and rest APIs.